c-trie++: A Dynamic Trie Tailored for Fast Prefix Searches: Keyword Dictionary

-For explaining our implementation of \TriePP{} in the subsequent section, we briefly review the z-fast trie under the light of our alphabet-aware variant.
+For explaining \TriePP{} in detail, we start with a review of the z-fast trie under the light of our alphabet-aware variant.
 We say that a node~$v$ is \teigi{associated with the identifier} of a keyword~$K$ if we can read~$K$ by following the path from the root to~$v$.
 The alphabet-aware z-fast trie is a compact trie in which each leaf~$v$ is associated with the identifier of a keyword.
 An internal node has at least two children unless it is also associated with the identifier of a keyword.
 If the set of keywords~\setKeys{} is prefix-free, then there are no nodes with a single child.

-Fig.~\ref{figMicroTrie} shows an instance of such a trie.
+Fig.~\ref{figMicroTrie} presents an instance of such a trie.
 The figure also depicts the following definitions that are substrings or nodes associated to each node of an alphabet-aware z-fast trie.